 Enter 1 in the Main Menu to open Menu 1 - General Setup as shown.
 Fill in the required fields and turn on the individual protocols for your applications, as explained in the following table.

-''' Menu 1 - General Setup
+Menu 1 - General Setup

-System Name= Name

-Location= branch

-Contact Person's Name= JohnDoe
+System Name= Name Location= branch Contact Person's Name= JohnDoe

+Press ENTER to Confirm or ESC to Cancel:

 Figure 4-1 Menu 1 General Setup

 Table 4-1 Menu 1 - General Setup